MediciHouse07/Learning_Records/CA_SO_Micro.md

 - either this or this is equivalent to either this is true or this is true
 - define a preference relation in a random way

+## 12

+2023/05/11

+- assume for conditional derivation
+- by definition

 ----
 Pareto efficiency